nannapatm1996/Thesis_6138441/README.md

 # Analysis on Network Traffic Features for Designing Machine Learning based IDS (Appendix)
-This repository is a part of Masters Degree Thesis, it will represent a part of Decision Tree Model which is one of the main method used in this research.
+This repository is a part of Masters Degree Thesis, it will present a part of Decision Tree Model which is one of the main method used in this research.
 This repository consists of the following files:

 1. DecisionTreeModel: DecisionTreeModel.sav